 The children have been busy with an egg colouring competition, an Easter bonnet parade and an egg hunt on our school field!
 It was fun for all.
 Each child kept the eggs they found and were given another from Chas!

 Thanks were given for the lovely activity afternoon from the children.

 Red Nose day comes to Halton Holegate!
 What a lot of fun we have had in our bubble being Funny for Money!

-It Might be the last few days of Lockdown but World Book Day Still goes on at Halton Primary.
-Here is a scary dinosaur, beautiful princess and Mr Fox, what a lovely day!
+It might be the last few days of Lockdown, but World Book Day still goes on at Halton Holegate Primary School.
+Here is a scary dinosaur, beautiful princess and Mr Fox.
+What a lovely day!

 The children have been having a bake off, walking to find signs of spring and litter picking around the neighbourhood.
 A good day was had by all!

 Lockdown Pupils showing their Mindfulness pictures made by natural materials gathered from around the school grounds.

 This school year, 2020- 2021, Eco committee and Gardening club will be joining together to develop a large wildlife area on the school field.

 Today, some very keen children wheeled an oak hedgehog box (made by Mr Barber, for the children.) to the other end of the school field where it is quiet.
 The bottom of the fence will allow wildlife through.
 After, the children selected the perfect place they made sure the leaves were just right to keep a hedgehog warm.

 Our next job was to spread some wild flower seeds onto the wild life area so they could settle and be ready to germinate in the spring.